-Cats are the most popular pet in the US, and although we love them, litterbox issues are the most common complaint among cat parents.
+Cats are the most popular pet in the US, and although we love them, litterbox issues (including inappropriate urination and housesoiling) are the most common complaint among cat parents.
 In fact, it is estimated that among cats with behavioral disorders, 40% to 75% involve elimination problems (Overall, 1997).
 Unfortunately these issues often lead to abandonment or euthanasia.
 Honing your diagnostic and therapeutic skills around this problem can help you save lives, and what is more rewarding than that?
 A stepwise holistic approach, complete with a thorough behavioral history, will help identify common patterns and lead to lasting solutions to litterbox problems.

 The first step in addressing inappropriate urination is to conduct a complete physical exam, urinalysis, CBC, and metabolic panel.
 Common rule-outs include cystitis, FLUTD, FIC, crystalluria, calculi, metabolic disorders (such as hyperthyroidism, diabetes, renal failure) and geriatric problems (such as dementia and DJD).